 Carbon statement provides weekly energy usage and carbon reporting.
 They report the cost of energy usage and highlight areas of energy waste and associated costs.
 These reports generate actions to cut costs and eliminate energy waste.

-We loved what Carbon Statement were doing so we teamed up to help deliver those action to the teams on site.
-Trail incorporates these actions into your day to day operation to increase results and systemise sustainability—discover how.
+We loved what Carbon Statement was doing so we teamed up to help deliver those actions to the teams on site.
+Trail incorporates these actions into your day to day operation to increase results and systemise sustainability - discover how.

 2. Clean and service your equipment